wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 Well, if it only was truly stereo.
 Right now it's mono-only, and although there are [forks which contain](https://github.com/GrandaddyShmax/audiocraft_plus) "stereo" audio generation, it's more akin to applying regular DSP effects to widen a mono signal to stereo than true stereo.
 All in all, the results won't be something you'd like to actually listen all the time, but for a demo it's really impressive.

-**The best thing is that you can run AudioCraft locally.**
+Despite all that, the best thing is that ***you can run AudioCraft locally***.
+And it's not even that complicated.

-None of the models (Riffusion, MusicLM, MusicGen) really support vocals, so let's focus on creating instrumental music.
-All we need now is a genre to evaluate?
-I'll pick [Synthwave/Retrowave](https://en.wikipedia.org/wiki/Synthwave), since it has relatively static compositions.

-**NOTE: if you want to see results, skip to the 'Results' section**

 ----